thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 A few weeks ago, Pascal Precht wrote a blog article on [Testing Services with HTTP with Angular](http://blog.thoughtram.io/angular/2016/11/28/testing-services-with-http-in-angular-2.html).
-In this article, we want to discuss a more advanced topics on DRY Angular testing techniques using **Custom Matchers** and **Special Helpers**.
+In this article, we want to discuss more advanced topics on DRY Angular testing techniques using **Custom Matchers** and **Special Helpers**.

 <div class="thtrm-toc is-sticky" markdown="1">